debinqiu/Coursera_DataAnalysisTools/Week_4_Moderation.md

 Warnings:
 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 ```
+However, the ANOVA result below shows that there is no difference in attractiveness rating for different alcohol consumption for females.
+In summary, the average attractiveness for females for the three levels of alcohol is almost the same.
+Nevertheless, for males the difference in average attractiveness for the three levels is quite difference.
+This indicates gender is a moderator.

 ```python
 # run an ANOVA for Gender = Female